nus-cs2113-AY2223S2/tp/docs/UserGuide.md

   * (Note: entering 3 instead of 03 still works for March.
   Users can remove preceding 0s, where apt, for simplicity sake)
   * The oldest time that can be entered is 2000 01 01 00 00.
+  * The furthest time that can be entered is 9999 12 31 23 59.
 * The `category` should be one of the categories in the category list.

 **Category list**: FOOD, SHOPPING, GROCERIES, TRANSPORTATION, ENTERTAINMENT, TRAVEL, SALARY, INVESTMENT, and OTHERS